FREE UK delivery | Order by 2PM for same-day dispatch (Mon-Fri) | Worldwide shipping (excl. EU) | Sign up to our mailing list for 10% Off!

 Reveal The Answer

-When the routes are completed, Route 1 is: London – Manchester – Dublin – Belfast – Newcastle – Leeds – Norwich – London.
-Route 2 is: London – Portsmouth – Cardiff – Dublin – [Missing Route] – Manchester – Leeds – London.
-The missing journey is between Dublin and Manchester.
-Use the table of numbers to identify each city’s number: Dublin is 6 and Manchester is 2.
-The answer is 62.
+When the routes are completed, Route 1 is: London – Manchester – Newcastle – Leeds – Norwich – London.
+Route 2 is: London – Portsmouth – ? – Cardiff – Dublin – Belfast – Manchester – London.
+The missing journey is from Portsmouth to Cardiff.
+Look at the numbers for these two locations: Portsmouth is 5 and Cardiff is 8.
+This makes 58, so the answer is 58.

 Authentication Masterclasses